 Scope of the project

 The PsychENCODE consortium consists of several groups that are coming together to map the non-coding elements and epigenetic landscape in control and diseased post-mortem human brain tissues and two model in vitro systems.
 Although the initial focus will be on ASD, bipolar disorder (BD), and schizophrenia (SCZ), we expect that the knowledge gained will be broadly applicable to the normal development of the central nervous system as well as to other human brain disorders.
 Each group will apply comprehensive, unbiased, complementary, and non-overlapping approaches to gain insight into the roles of non-coding elements in developing and adult, healthy and diseased human brains.

+Because of the heterogeneity in the consortium we need to standardize and harmonize datasets across all groups to facilitate data mining and analyses and novel tools are required to integrate data across groups in the psychENCODE and other consortia as well.
+This will also allow us to provide the data to the public in uniform format.

 The objectives of the PsychENCODE DAC is to 1) establish uniform data processing pipelines and calibration resources for PsychENCODE consortium data, 2) discover the brain-specific spliced transcripts and enhancers, and 3) find the psychiatric disease-associated genotypes via the integrative analysis.
+The proposed supplement activities will increase while preserving the overall impact of parent award’s scope and focus on ASD and human brain development.
+The expertise of the key investigators (Gerstein, Sestan, State), their role in other large scale consortia, and previous collaboration and participation in ENCODE DAC will ensure success of the DAC.

 Composition of the DAC